Vulnerabilities - need to be rescued survey

-Do you need help to evacuate in the event of a fire?
+Would you need to be rescued in the event of a fire?

-If you have a vulnerability and there is a waking watch in your block, it's important you let us know if you'll need support to evacuate your home if there's a fire.
+If you have a vulnerability and there is a waking watch in your block, it's important you let us know if you'll need to be rescued from your home if there's a fire.

 What do we mean by a vulnerability?

-It’s important we know if anyone in your household will need help to evacuate in an emergency.
+It’s important we know if anyone in your household will need to be rescued in an emergency.
 If you think this is relevant to your neighbours, please prompt or assist them to complete this form.
-You may need help evacuating if you or your household have:
+You may need to be rescued if you or your household have:

 - Mobility issues